Editor’s Note: This page has been retired and is no longer being updated.

 Many prophets predicted the coming of Christ according to Christian belief.

 Many theologians believe that Jesus was crucified between 30 and 33 AD.

 The first Christians were Jews who came to believe Jesus was the Messiah.
 Gentiles (non-Jews) also made up a large majority of its followers, as is the case today.

 392 AD - Christianity becomes the official religion of the Roman Empire.

-1054 - Disputes about the Pope's role and authority caused a split in Christianity between the Roman Catholic Church and the Eastern Orthodox Churches.
+1054 - Disputes about the Pope’s role and authority cause a split in Christianity between the Roman Catholic Church and the Eastern Orthodox Churches.
 The split still exists today.

-1517 - Martin Luther, a German monk, started a movement called the Reformation when he criticized certain church practices as well as the supremacy of the pope.
-This divided Western Christianity into the Roman Catholic Church and Protestantism.
+1517 - Martin Luther, a German monk, starts a movement called the Reformation after he criticizes certain church practices as well as the supremacy of the pope.
+This divides Western Christianity into the Roman Catholic Church and Protestantism.

 World Religions (Pew 2015 estimate):